cookiecutter/cookiecutter/docs/installation.rst

 Python interpreter
 ^^^^^^^^^^^^^^^^^^

 Install Python for your operating system.
+On Windows and macOS this is usually necessary.
+Most Linux distributions are coming with Python pre-installed.
 Consult the official `Python documentation <https://docs.python.org/3/using/index.html>`_ for details.

-You can install the Python binaries from `python.org <https://www.python.org/downloads/mac-osx/>`_.
+You can install the Python binaries from `python.org <https://www.python.org/downloads/>`_.
 Alternatively on macOS, you can use the `homebrew <http://brew.sh/>`_ package manager.

 .. code-block:: bash